-Car insurance rates vary dramatically by age, with teens averaging $230 to $457 monthly nationwide.
-Young drivers ages 20 to 25 see rates drop to $152 monthly, while middle-aged drivers enjoy the lowest costs around $101 monthly and seniors face 32% increases to $125.
+Car insurance rates vary widely by age, with teens averaging $230 to $457 monthly nationwide.
+Young drivers ages 20 to 25 see rates drop to $152 monthly, while middle-aged drivers enjoy the lowest costs around $101 monthly.
+Seniors face 32% increases to $125 monthly.

 Average Car Insurance Rates by Age and Gender